-Winter is here!
+Winter is coming soon!
 There are plenty of home improvement projects contractors can tackle for homeowners.
 Many cooler weather projects focus on cost efficiency and sustainability, making improvements all-around smart investments.

 Winter is the perfect time to implement upgrades that boost energy efficiency and lower heating bills, helping to manage household costs while improving the comfort and enjoyment of the home.
 Consider these practical upgrade ideas.

 Add insulation.
 Depending on the age of the home, improving the quality or increasing the volume of insulation can make a difference in the home’s energy efficiency.
 An expert can determine whether old insulation needs to be removed or new insulation should simply be added.
 A contractor can examine the home to determine where there may be gaps, as well as provide recommendations on the type and amount of insulation needed.

 Seal air leaks.
 Air leaks can cause chilly drafts, contribute to frozen pipes and lead to energy loss.
 Eliminating leaks is an important aspect of winterizing any home, but not all leaks are easily identified.
 A skilled contractor can scour the home, checking unknown areas like basement through-wall penetrations, sill plates and the tops of concrete walls.
 Interior features like light receptacles and outlets are also common sources of air leakage.
 The caulking around windows and doors is another common culprit to be examined by an expert.

 For most leaks, a solution like Great Stuff Pro™ Polyurethane Foam Sealant can seal gaps and cracks to help block air, moisture, and pests from entering the home.
 In some cases, blocking drafty vents with cut pieces of foam board insulation or replacing seals will suffice to address leaks.